Glencoe, New Mexico: Economy

 The community and region are known for growing apples.
 Other orchard fruits and more general agricultural products were also sold to truckers who would then transport the produce to Texas.
 By 1950, however, the Washington state apple industry outcompeted the area producers, and many families switched to ranches and pastures instead.
 As U.S. Route 70 was realigned in the next few decades, smaller produce stands were no longer located on the main highway, driving yet more families to ranching instead.
 Both women and men worked as cowboys, with some of Frank Coe's daughters outcompeting Texas cowboys in 1918.

 After cars became widely used, the area received tourists who wanted to experience the Wild West, and local ranches accommodated guests with horse rides and resources for overnight stops.

 Education

 Before the 1940s, children were educated at various local homes, with the local one-room Glencoe School built around 1934.
 After the school was torn down in the 1940s, children attended the Stetson School in Ruidoso Downs.

 Culture and entertainment

 Until a 1941 flood, members of Glencoe and nearby communities held dances on the ranches for entertainment and as social events, with local musicians playing regardless of age.
 Parents taught children how to play instruments, and on occasion, families formed multi-generational orchestras.
 Baseball games and rodeos also featured as local recreational activities.

 The Glencoe Distillery uses the region's fruit, grain, and nut productions to produce liquors.
-The community is also near the location of Fox Cave, a former hideout for Billy the Kid which now includes a museum and gift shop.
+The community is also near the location of Fox Cave, a former hideout for Billy the Kid which has at various times hosted a museum, gift shop, and other retailers.